 Header

-Includes the general project data: name, client, company, date of preparation and the version of the BC3 format used.
+Contains the general details of the project: name, client, company, date of preparation and the version of the BC3 format used.

 Body

 This is the main block.
-It contains the entire estimate structure organized hierarchically:
+It contains the entire structure of the budget organised hierarchically:

-• Chapters — main divisions of the estimate
+- Chapters: the main divisions of the budget

-• Cost breakdowns — breakdown of each line item into materials, labor and machinery
+- Cost breakdowns: the breakdown of each line item into materials, labour and machinery

 Totals

-Shows the amounts accumulated by chapter and the total cost of the project, with or without VAT depending on the file configuration.
+Shows the accumulated amounts per chapter and the total cost of the project, with or without VAT depending on the file's configuration.

 Notes and remarks

-Optional space to include particular conditions, technical notes or any additional information relevant to the recipient.
+An optional space for particular conditions, technical notes or any additional information relevant to the recipient.

 Versions of the BC3 format